 Professional AssociationsProfessional Associations: IEEE Member | IEEE Women in Engineering | SPIE -- International Society of Optical Engineering | The Association for Research in Vision and Ophthalmology

 Bhavna Antony is a research scientist at IBM Research - Melbourne, Australia.
-She received her PhD in Computer Engineering from the University of Iowa in 2013.
+She received her PhD in Computer Engineering from the University of Iowa.
 Her research is focussed on the automated analysis of medical images, with a specific focus on the identification and extraction of clinically relevant parameters.
 She has worked extensively in the field of ophthamology and analysed retinal scans acquired using optical coherence tomography (OCT).
 Her contributions in this field include some of the earliest publications on the automated analysis of volumetric scans using a graph-theoretic approach that leveraged spatial context in 3-D. Her work also focussed on the incorporation of machine learning techniques that not only made the analytics more robust but also made it easily adaptable to animal models and images of varying resolution and noise characteristics.
 Using these techniques, she was able to extract relevant structures in images acquired from human patients as well as animal models (murine, canine and chick eyes).